rebinsilva/Dithering/README.md

 # Image Dithering
 Error diffusion dithering using Floyd–Steinberg dithering algorithm is implemented in this repository.
 The algorithm is implemented using CPU only and CPU-GPU hybri methods.
 This repository is an re-implementation of the paper [Hybrid Implementation of Error Diffusion Dithering].

 This repo uses stb_image as a sub module for reading and writing png.
-To download and test this repo, read how to download modules along with the repo.
+To download and test this repo, read how to download sub-modules along with the repo.
 ## Codes

 ### basic.c